Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 ![](/screenshots/dialogue_ntla_plugin2.png)

 ## Actor Set Collision Box Plugin
 Sets the collision box of an actor without having to change spritesheets.
+Make sure to check "Top Down 2D Scene Mode" if you are using a Top Down 2D scene.

 <img width=500 src="/screenshots/actor_collision_plugin.png">

 ## Change Scene With No Fade (Glitchy) Plugin
 Changes the scene without fading, causing glitchy effects usually.
+Note that this will not load the Background and Sprite Palettes from the selected scene automatically.

 <img width=500 src="/screenshots/no_fade_plugin.png">